EVOLUTION OF FORM AND FUNCTION

 Our research group is currently focused on the following questions:

 1) Why is there so much structural diversity in the sauropsid respiratory system?

-2) What is the evolutionary history of respiratory system in Sauropsida?
+2) What is the evolutionary history of the respiratory system in Sauropsida?

 1) Anatomy: CT, µCT, latex and gross dissection